Resources for future Teachers

 Teaching Portfolio Resources

-Electronic Portfolio Websites
+Electronic Portfolio Website

-The job interview is an integral part of the job search.
 It's important to remember, the more practice you have, the more comfortable you will be during the interview.
 Here are some tools to help you prepare!

 - Interviewing Basics